abstracthat/sitelightning.co/source/content/documentation/front-matter-meta-data.md

 Twitter cards can be summary, photo, video, product, app, gallery, and “large version” summary.
 If blank we assume summary

+### no_comments
+If you have Disqus set up in your `site.yml` then posts will have the Disqus comments div inserted automatically.
+If you don't want the comments to show for a particular post then just include `no_comments: true`.

 ## Need More Help?
 [This article](https://blog.kissmetrics.com/open-graph-meta-tags/) was very helpful for me when I set up the open graph template.